A while back, I wrote about whether it was a good time to buy real estate.

 Investors Are Buying Again, But Mentality Different

-That brings us to who’s actually buying real estate.
+That brings us to who’s actually buying real estate these days.
 Per the latest Campbell/Inside Mortgage Finance HousingPulse Tracking Survey released today, it is investors that are snapping up properties at a steady clip.

 In October, 22.4 percent of closed transactions were investor purchases, up from 19.6 as recently as July.

-Last month also marked the third straight month investor participation has exceeded 20 percent.
+Last month also marked the third straight month that investor participation has exceeded 20 percent.
+Do they know something we don’t?

-Meanwhile, rental demand is strong, and Campbell Surveys estimates that 61.6 percent of investor properties purchased last month will be rented out.
+Meanwhile, rental demand is strong, and Campbell Surveys estimates that 61.6 percent of investment properties purchased last month will be rented out.

-The remainder will be flipped, but note that only experienced buyers will be able to pull off the latter with margins much thinner nowadays.
+The remainder will be flipped, but note that only experienced home buyers will be able to pull off the latter with margins much thinner nowadays.
+So don’t get any bright ideas now…

-So if you’re looking to buy right now, you should expect to hold on for a long time, regardless of whether you plan to reside in the property or rent it out.
+So if you’re looking to buy a home right now instead of rent, you should expect to hold on for a long time, regardless of whether you plan to reside in the property or rent it out.